perusio/drupal-with-nginx/README.md

    [`limit_except`](http://nginx.org/en/docs/http/ngx_http_core_module.html#limit_except)
    directive and enumerate the client IPs that are allowed to use the *extra* methods like `PUT`.

+## Protection of the `/admin` URIs using Basic Auth

+   Just uncomment the line that includes the `apps/drupal/admin_basic_auth.conf` file.
+Now whenever you got to a `/admin` URI the server will prompt you for a username/password pair.
+Note that by default this config provides no username/password values for the `.htpasswd-users` file.
+This is to avoid the creeping of laziness and that 80% of the sites that have the `/admin` URIs protected have the same username/password.

+   Note that this is much more effective if at least all your logged in traffic goes over SSL (HTTPS).

 ## Multisite support